Police pursuits

 (b) who does not stop the vehicle, and

-(c) who then drives the vehicle recklessly or at a speed or in a manner dangerous to others, is guilty of an offence.
+(c) who then drives the vehicle recklessly or at a speed or in a manner dangerous to others,

 Maximum penalty: